BerkanSE/MyFrontendCode/README.md

 ![Project images](https://github.com/BerkanSE/MyFrontendCode/blob/master/src/assets/img/2021-10-02%2023_33_04-Window.png)

+Click for the Back-End part of this project [BackEnd Project Link](https://github.com/BerkanSE/MyReCapProject)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.